 Coastal plant species have a range of adaptations to tolerate flooding with salt water, and differ in their response to increasing salinity levels (Wainwright 1984).
 Associations of salt-tolerant species on saline vertisols and estuarine muds in the coastal floodplains can be described in terms of a generalized hydrosere (Figure 3-20).
 With increasing salinity, Sporobolus virginicus, in association with Diplanche fusca and Paspalum vaginatum and other species, will displace Eriochloa borumensis and Setaria spp. grasslands, which are transitional between saline and freshwater grasslands on the open floodplain.
 In permanently flooded waterways, Phragmites australis and Typha domingensis reedlands displace papyrus swamps with increasing salinity.
 Cyperus digitatus-Leersia hexandra communities, occupying brackish areas of more prolonged tidal inundation near the coastal mangrove, are less affected by increasing salinity.
-Comparable data from other floodplain systems are not available to assess the degree to which this type of displacement has occurred elsewhere.
+They of displacement has occurred elsewhere.
 These changes can have important implications for floodplain wildlife.
 For example, S. virginicus is unpalatable to most grazing species and over time may reduce the carrying capacity of the floodplain (Ellenbroek 1987).